-Download my free marijuana grow guide at this link for more about watering
+Download my free marijuana grow guide for more about watering.

 Symptoms of underwatering include wilting, improper growth, and a lack of moisture in the soil.
 Although it happens less often than overwatering, it is still a serious problem that could negatively impact your seedling.
 It happens especially with beginners who have been warned – ‘never overwater your plants,’ so they overcompensate in the opposite direction.

 If you combine underwatering with an overdose of nutrients, it will cause the seedlings to turn dark green, stunted, twisted, and new growth will be discolored.